Influencer Marketing

 What affects influencer rates?

 Influencer pricing changes when the brand needs more than one organic post.
-Paid usage, whitelisting, category exclusivity, rush deadlines, scripts, product education, and reporting all add real commercial value.
+Paid usage, whitelisting, category exclusivity, rush deadlines, scripts, product education, and reporting all add real commercial value, and each should be visible before either side treats the number as final.

 Average views